Aditi Chauhan

-Aditi Chauhan (born 20 November 1992) is an Indian women's professional footballer who plays as a goalkeeper for Lords FA and the Indian national team.
+Aditi Chauhan (born 20 November 1992) is an Indian former footballer who played as a goalkeeper.
+She represented the Indian national football team.

-Career
+Early life and education

-Chauhan and her family moved to Delhi when she was nine years old.
+Chauhan was born in Chennai, Tamil Nadu into a Rajput family.
+She moved with her family to Delhi when she was barely nine years old.
 She did her schooling from Amity International School.
 As a child she participated in karate and basketball, even being selected for the youth state basketball team.
+She was also a black belt in karate.
 She was convinced by her coach to attend trials for the football team as a goalkeeper.
 Chauhan was successful and eventually, appeared on the team for the Delhi women's football team U19 squad.
+She did an MSc in Sports Management at Loughborough University.

+Club career

-She attended Loughborough University, completing an MSc in Sports Management and represented their football team.
-In August 2015, Chauhan joined West Ham United Ladies.
-She made her debut on 16 August 2015 in a 0–5 defeat by Coventry Ladies and in doing so became the first player from the India national women's team to play competitively in England and the first Indian woman to play in English league football.
+Chauhan represented the Loughborough University while studying MSc in Sports Management.
+In August 2015, she joined West Ham United Ladies.
+She made her debut on 16 August 2015 in a 0–5 defeat by Coventry Ladies and became the first player from the India national women's team to play the semi-professional league in England.
+Later, she played for Hammers for two seasons, and the first Indian woman to play in English league football.
 She spent two seasons with the club before returning to India in early 2018.
 She went on to join India Rush.

-For 2019–20 Indian Women's League, she joined Gokulam Kerala FC.

-She also has been the first choice goalkeeper for the Indian National team.
+For the 2019–20 Indian Women's League, she joined Gokulam Kerala FC with whom she won two league titles.
+In 2021, she was also part of the Gokulam team, which came third in the AFC Women's Club Championship.
+In 2021, she also played for Iceland’s Hamar Hveragerdi.
+She played for one season with Sreebhumi FC in 2025 before retirement.